0xPugal/bounty.sh/README.md

 ```

-## prerequisites
+## Prerequisites
 + Download and Install golang from https://go.dev/doc/install
-+ install xray manually if any error occurs
++ Install and configure Xray manually if any error occurs

 ## Installation
 ```